rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <!-- <h3 id="analog-inputs">Analog Inputs</h3> -->
 ### Analog Inputs
 Defined as "sensor" entities.
-"device_class" is set if found in the input's "Description" field.
-Must be a valid sensor device class.
-See Note.
+Attributes "device_class", "unit_of_measurement", "min" and "max" are set if found in the variable's "Description" field.
+Must be valid sensor attributes.
+See
+<a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.

 {% raw %}
 <pre>
 homeassistant/sensor/HVXLb1d0d912ed315aad_AN-0/config